| 4 min read

 Built in 1420, the Temple of Heaven is an ancient garden complex on the southern end of Beijing.
 During the Ming and Qing dynasty, it was the sacred altar for emperors to offer sacrifices to Heaven and pray for a great harvest.
 It is also recommended as a peaceful napping spot.

-After a long flight from Brussels to Beijing, with a stopover in Moscow, we headed to the Oriental Plaza in the center of Beijing to meet up with our host Victoria.
-She was still working, but we could drop our bags at her workplace and go explore without heavy backpacks.
+After a long flight from Brussels to Beijing, with a stopover in Moscow, we headed to the Oriental Plaza in the center of Beijing to meet up with our host Victoria, an American teaching English in China.
+She was still working, but we could drop our bags at her workplace and explore the area without heavy backpacks.

-We would start off by going to the Temple of Heaven.
+We started off by visiting the Temple of Heaven.
 The name is a bit misleading because it's more than just a temple.
 It's actually a huge park (also known as Tiantan Park), which is why it was so appealing for us.
 Exhausted from our long flight, we were looking forward to laying down in the grass, do a nap and recover from our jetlag.

 We were disappointed to see this plan thwarted by guards who shooed us from the grass perks when we were about to lay down, but something else quickly drew our attention.
 On a little square, three couples and some single old women, were dancing.
 I don't know what style of dancing it was, but it looked like a kind of ballroom dancing close to tango, but on Chinese traditional music.
 It was a spontaneous gathering; more dancers joined in, then others left again.